dstroot/readme/README.md

 - **Honesty is essential and creates trust.** I bias toward transparency and candor.
 You can ask me anything.
 I'll always answer as best I can.
 Rarely, I won't be able to give you an answer.
 The company, or regulatory requirements, may require me to not tell you about something, but I will never lie to you.

 - **I lean heavily towards action**.
 Long meetings debating potential directions can be valuable, but I believe starting is the best way to begin learning and make progress.
 This is not always the correct strategy.
 This strategy annoys those who like to debate.
-However, I find the things I learn along the way inform me better than vigorous debate and I simply believe that not everything is known, or can be known "up front".
+However, I find the things I learn along the way inform me better than debate and I simply believe that not everything can be known "up front".

 - **I believe in defining "done" up front**.
 I have found that the definition of "done" can vary widely between people.
 For example I sometimes cook at home.
 My definition of done is when the meal is served.
 My wife's definition of done is when the the kitchen is clean.
 Who knew?
 Unless we agree on what "done" means there will be unnecessary friction.